 SkyView also includes a "time travel" feature that allows you to view the sky as it would have appeared in the past, or will appear in the future, based on what we know of each object's movements.

 The official NASA app is a great way to explore the vast reaches of the cosmos without having to put down your smartphone.
 Combining official news articles, tweets, videos, photos and features from the National Aeronautics and Space Administration, the NASA app offers everything you’d want from one of the best stargazing apps.

 Users can watch live NASA TV, explore a growing archive of more than 16,000 images from NASA’s probes, missions, and other sources, and check out the latest space news.
 It’s a particularly great option for when you’re stuck indoors, but still want to gaze at the stars.

-SkySafari has long provided excellent sky guide apps for amateurs and professionals alike, and a recent version of this flagship app has taken a freemium approach.
-The new version of this best stagazing app offers up a rich offline database of stars, planets, and other celestial objects that you can view on an AR star chart, complete with animated visualizations and info about the history, mythology and science behind these celestial objects.
+SkySafari has long provided excellent sky guide apps for amateurs and professionals alike.
+The current version of this best stagazing app offers up a rich offline database of stars, planets, and other celestial objects that you can view on an AR star chart, complete with animated visualizations and info about the history, mythology and science behind these celestial objects.

 The $2.99 Cosmos Collection in-app purchase unlocks additional features such as narrated tours of the heavens, orbit mode and galaxy view.
 Even more advanced versions, SkySafari Plus and SkySafari Pro, include an expanded database and more features such as support for WiFi-controlled telescopes.